PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 But what use is this to us?
 If we send the position and rotation of the shell to our opponents the moment it hits a barrier, we only know where was the moment of the collision, and not the direction it will end up going in, which is what is important for us.

 So, to solve this we are going to use the *OnCollisionExit2D()* method.
-This allows us to send a packet with our position, rotation, UID and velocity at the moment we leave the barrier surface.
+This allows us to send a packet with our position, rotation, UID, and velocity at the moment we leave the barrier surface.

 This will go in the *Shell.cs* class: